-How to find the right real estate agents?
+How to choose the right real estate agent?

 - Don’t necessarily choose the first agent you meet.

 - Search for reviews and ratings from independent third parties.

 Kathleen Chiras, CEO of Skyfor, Inc. and director of the agent search service says: “It is okay to interview more than one person.
 Don’t always go to the first person you talk to.”
 She managers the nation-wide best agent finder service.
 The service has helped consumers find the right agent for them by providing at least 2-3 good selections for every request for over 20 years.
 The free service also provides a set of interview questions that consumers may use when meeting with agents.

 Listen to the interview here:

 Many people will engage the services of one of the first real estate agents they talk with.
 Bear in mind, agents typically have good people skills, so this is an easy trap to fall into.
 Chiras highly suggests interviewing several agents.
 On the show, Chiras shares an instance where her Arvada Colorado friend, Jeff Kennison, asked for her recommendation.
 Since her friend knew her well, he wanted her to just give him one top agent.
 “I’m not going to select for you.
 I’ll give you three,” she said.
 He immediately thought of going with the first agent upon their meet up.
 Chiras advised him to talk to the second agent and after that interview decided the second was a much better match for him than the first.
 By the time he got to the third agent, he not only had a good sense of each one’s personalities and skillset, but he was able to know exactly who was the best match for him.
 After interviewing agent #3, he knew that the second agent was the ideal match for him, and that selling agent ended up selling his Arvada home for $10,000 over list price.